Updated Dec. 20, 2019

 Well, the IRS was just as unhappy about the lower refunds as were filers.
 OK, nobody was as upset as affected taxpayers.

-But Uncle Sam's tax collector does want to help everyone get withholding right for future tax seasons under the new tax reform law.
-That means making the process, and amounts, as precise as possible.
+But still, Uncle Sam's tax collector does want to help everyone get withholding right for future tax seasons under the new tax reform law.

-Careful calculations: The ideal goal is to have your withholding come as close as possible to your final tax bill.
-That means you have use of your tax money throughout the year instead of handing over to the Tax Bank to be held for more than a year without earning any interest.
+By doing that, you'll have use of your tax money throughout the year instead of handing it over to the U.S. Tax Bank to be held for more than a year without earning any interest.

 A lot of folks, however, like using overwithholding as a forced savings account.
 The withholding amounts are out of sight, taken before they get their checks, and aren't accessible for impulse spending.